HackyCoder0951/logicSimulation/walkthrough.md

     - **Highlighting**: Toggle switches and ensure the correct row in the truth table lights up.
     - **Resize**: Drag the truth table panel corner and verify it resizes correctly.
     - **Waveform**: Switch to the Waveform tab.
 Toggle switches or use a Clock.
 Verify the green lines trace the signal history.
+    - **Testbench**: Click "Run Testbench".
+Use the default script or write your own.
+Click Run.
+Verify the Waveform Viewer shows the exact sequence of events defined in the script.